CASKTH/Borehole_modelisation/README.md

 </p>

 ### Explanation
 The Y axis is the time axis.
-At time 0 everything is at 20 Degrees C. Then the fluid at layer 0 (top of the borehole) is being heat at 22 every time.
+At time 0 everything is at 20 °C. Then the fluid at layer 0 (top of the borehole) is being heat at 22 °C every time.
 This heat propagate inside the fluid in depth.

 ## Display of the fluid going up (because it's a "U" borehole model) in the borehole
 ### Conditions